gvnadir/React-Quiz-Template/README.md

 #### 🚀 Start the Quiz

-You can try the live simulation here: [Start CyberArk Exam Simulator](https://cyberark-exam-simulator.vercel.app/)
+You can try the live simulation here: [Start React Quiz Template](https://react-quiz-template.vercel.app/)

 ---
 #### 🛠️ How to Run the Quiz Simulator locally